thejohnpage/mmci-simple-node-server/README.md

 # Simple Server

 A Node.js Express application that provides a REST API for managing contacts and groups.
-This project serves as a simple example of a contact management system with JSON file-based storage.
+This project serves as a simple example of a contact management system with memory based storage using JSON file to load example data.

 ## Features